-Allison has spent the last nine years in the cooperative natural foods industry and is currently employed as Advocacy and Governance Specialist at Seward Community Co-op.
+Allison has spent the last decade in the cooperative natural foods industry and is currently employed as Advocacy and Governance Specialist at Seward Community Co-op.
 In her work, Allison was integrally involved with the creation of the Scorecard, a social auditing device, and is co-director of the Scorecard Committee.
-Allison also represents Seward Co-op on the board of the Domestic Fair Trade Association, and is currently on the board of Right to Know MN.
+Allison has represented Seward Co-op on the board of the Domestic Fair Trade Association, and is currently on the board of Right to Know MN.

 Her interests include the local food and fair trade movements, journalism, public discourse and marketing.